Billy Hayes (writer): Life after prison

-Acting and writing
+Three years after his escape, Hayes started giving talks to promote his book and realized he enjoyed the limelight and the energy of performing.
+Hayes started in theatre, and his first role was in a production of The Glass Menagerie in Los Angeles.

+He studied with actor William Hickey in New York and later with Eric Morris in Los Angeles.
+He found that "acting became therapy".
+In 1982, he starred in the play Bent and other plays in New York.

-Hayes is still active in the entertainment industry, specifically acting and writing.
+Hayes became active in the entertainment industry, specifically acting and writing.
 He appeared in the Charles Bronson 1987 film Assassination, as a hired killer.

-One of Hayes' successes was writing and directing 2003's Southside (later released in the US as A Cock and Bull Story) which won numerous awards, including the 2002 L.A.
+He wrote and directed 2003's Southside (later released in the US as A Cock and Bull Story), which won numerous awards, including the 2002 L.A.
 Drama Critics' Circle award.

-On June 30, 2010, the National Geographic television channel aired Locked Up Abroad: The Real Midnight Express.
+In 2010, in an episode of National Geographic Channel's Locked Up Abroad, titled "The Real Midnight Express", Hayes finally told his fully accurate version of being sent to the infamous Turkish prison in Sağmalcilar, eventually escaping from İmralı prison on an island in the Marmara Sea.

-Hayes has been traveling the world with his one-man show, Riding the Midnight Express with Billy Hayes, since it premiered at the Edinburgh Fringe Festival in August 2013.
+Hayes traveled the world with his one-man show, Riding the Midnight Express with Billy Hayes, from its premiere at the Edinburgh Fringe Festival in August 2013 until theatres closed in 2020 amid the COVID-19 pandemic.
+Hayes also presented the TV series "Greatest Prison Escapes" produced by Sky TV.

-Interview on Midnight Express film
+Return to Turkey

 During the 1999 Cannes Film Festival, Alinur Velidedeoğlu, a Turkish advertiser, met Hayes by chance and interviewed him on the film Midnight Express.
 Hayes expressed his disappointment with parts of the film adaptation, especially its portrayal of all Turks as bad, and his regret that Turkey's image was negatively affected by the film.

 Hayes also displayed affection for Turkey and the city of Istanbul.
 Although the Interpol warrant for him had by then been lifted, Hayes explained that while he wanted to return, he hesitated to do so, out of concern that many Turks might blame him for the negative publicity the movie had generated.
 The video was made available on YouTube.

 The Turkish order banning him from the country was finally suspended and Hayes was allowed to return to Turkey on June 14, 2007, to attend the 2nd Istanbul Conference on Democracy and Global Security, organized by the Turkish National Police (TNP) and the Turkish Institute for Police Studies (TIPS).

-Hayes said it was important to him to return, in order to "apologize and 'make amends' – not for the book he wrote, but for the movie, scripted by Oliver Stone, on which it was based.
-'The film wasn't what Turkish people deserved,' Hayes told reporters at a jammed June 15 press conference, explaining that it painted an unfairly bleak portrait of the country."
+Hayes said it was important to him to return, in order to "apologize and make amends" for the grim depiction of Turkey in the film based on his book.
+"The film wasn't what Turkish people deserved", Hayes said.